 According to census data and media reports:

-- Despite these relatively low rates, more than 18 percent of Arkansas residents were without health insurance in 2012.
+- Eight percent of Arkansas residents were without health insurance in 2019.

 - The high cost of insurance is the main reason why people go without coverage.